DyutideeptaB/Encrypted-QR-generator_with_Decryption-Algorithm/README.md

 ## 🧪 Sample Output & QR Examples
 To help users understand the output structure and test the functionalities, the repository includes **pre-generated sample data**:

-- ✅ A few rows of metadata stored in *Output/dataQR.xlsx*
+- ✅ All rows of metadata stored in *Output/dataQR.xlsx*

-- 🖼️ Corresponding QR images saved under *Encoded/QRs/* OR *Output/QRs/*
+- 🖼️ Corresponding QR images saved under *Output/Encrypted_QRs/*
 Each file is named with a unique identifier (e.g., *4423.png*, *0284.png*) and demonstrates variations like:

   - Encrypted content